Cube Depot Shipping Container Roof System

 Rather than focusing on the storage potential within a shipping container, Harris and his team began to focus on storage using a shipping container.
 Specifically, they began to experiment with the idea of using intermodal containers as the structural base of a storage building.
 Questions began to arise as they were creating this structure, but perhaps none was bigger than the question of how to create a roofing system for the building.
 It was clear that an efficient, budget-friendly roofing system would be the key to giving the project life.

 • Shipping containers make for tremendous walls and interiors of a building, but the design needed an efficient roofing system.

 • The shipping containers were double stacked, so a minimum 25 foot vertical peak height was required.

-• SteelMaster design specialist Gary Parker developed a unique roofing system, sacrificing neither design nor cost efficiency.
+• A team of SteelMaster design specialists developed a unique container roofing system, sacrificing neither design nor cost efficiency.

 • The roof connected on the outside edge of one side while connecting to the interior corners of the other, providing stability for the large roofing system.

 • Final measurements were 60’ long by 60’ wide and the roofing system was made with a 9’ apex, giving the 25’ vertical clearance required.

 • Parker’s concept coupled with Cube Depot’s innovation proved to be such a success that it made sense to consider it a prototype for future endeavors in this type of building.